lavandesh/calculator-behavior-1/Multiplication.md

 and enter 'another number'
 and press equals

-Then 'added number' is displayed as a result
+Then display 'added number' as a result

 ## Scenario: Decimal value capping